chainguard-images/images/TERRAFORM.md

 # The imagetest provider provides multiple imagetest_harness_* resources that
 # abstract the creation and configuration of various test harnesses.
 These test
 # harnesses will be ephemeral to the lifecycle of the _apply_, and are typically
-# authored with sane defaults that require minimal configuration.
+# authored with sensible defaults that require minimal configuration.
 resource "imagetest_harness_k3s" "foo" {
   # The inventory this harness should be registered against.
 This is primarily
   # used for internal provider plumbing, and as such, the data format of the